JollyGrin/unbrewed/README.md

 # Host Online

+1. delete `now.json`
-1. install & make an account with Zeit Now
+2. install & make an account with Vercel
-2. `now --prod`

-# Credits

-- The JSON structure uses [Jon G's Deck Maker](https://jonathanguberman.github.io/unmatched_maker/)
+3. `vercel`

 This tool is not in any way affiliated with Restoration Games or Mondo Games.
 The official cards and game rules are a trademark of Restoration Games, LLC.